Kabuli Bagh Mosque: History

-Construction of Mosque
+Construction of mosque

 The main building was built in 1527.
-Emperor Babur of Timurid dynasty defeated Sultan Ibrahim Lodhi in the first Battle of Panipat in 1526 at Panipat.
+Emperor Babur of the Timurid dynasty defeated Sultan Ibrahim Lodhi in the first Battle of Panipat in 1526 at Panipat.
 It was the first conquest of the Mughals over Hindustan.
-A descendant of Tamerlane (Taimur Lung) who built this monument as a show of victory of the Mughals over the Pathan rulers of India.
-He built the Kabuli Bagh mosque in 1527.
+A descendant of Tamerlane, Taimur Lung, built this monument as a show of victory of the Mughals over the Pathan rulers of India.
+He built the Kabul Bagh mosque in 1527.

-Addition of Gates and Garden (1)
+Addition of gates and garden

 In 1527, the gate and the garden surrounding it were built.

-Addition of Gates and Garden (2)

-When Babur's son Humayun defeated Sher Shah Suri's descendants near Panipat, he added a masonry Platform to it and called it "Chabutra" Fateh Mubarak, bearing the inscription 934 Hijri (1557 CE).
-These buildings and the garden still exist under the name of Kabuli Bagh called so after Babur's wife – Mussammat Kabuli begum.
+When Babur's son, Humayun, defeated Sher Shah Suri's descendants near Panipat, he added a masonry platform to it and called it "Chabutra" Fateh Mubarak, bearing the inscription 934 Hijri (1557 CE).
+These buildings and the garden still exist under the name of Kabuli Bagh, called so after Babur's wife – Mussammat Kabuli Begum.

 Architecture

 Its architecture is to some extent a replica of royal mosques in Samarqand with large arched domes.
-Babur could not replicate the Timurid architecture fully as trained artisans and engineers were not available in India in creating this type of architecture.
+Babur could not replicate the Timurid architecture fully, as trained artisans and engineers were not available in India in creating this type of architecture.

 There is an inscription dated 1527 which mentions the name of the King and the Queen and details about the builder.
 This inscription is on a distinct black marble stone.
 The entire gate was built with bricks and red sandstone.

 Features

-The mosque built with bricks and stucco plaster within a compound wall faces north.
+The mosque, built with bricks and stucco plaster within a compound wall, faces north.
 The corners of the mosque have towers of octagonal shape on the northwest and south west directions.